Investment Services in Malta

 - foreign exchange acquired or held for investment purposes

 A recent phenomenon is the surge in interest from various market players in the foreign exchange field, ranging from specialist software providers interested in using Malta as a base for their operations, to FOREX specialised asset managers and FOREX trading platforms looking to use Malta as a launch platform from where to penetrate overseas markets.
-Businesses which provide services in relation to FOREX would normally require a license from the MFSA.
-The possibility of establishing a branch or carrying on business on a cross-border basis within the EEA without requiring a licence in each case is an added advantage.
+The possibility of establishing a branch or carrying on business on a cross-border basis within the EEA is an added advantage.

 Fund administration is now no longer a licensable activity, with firms providing this service now being required to apply to the Malta Financial Services Authority for recognition in terms of the Act.
 There are also a number of exemptions from the requirement of having an investment services licence, which apply in particular circumstances.